PHOTO: Michigan State coach Mel Tucker.

 But in the end, Tucker’s bonehead players left him in an untenable position.

 Do they know Daugherty also led the hiring of Black coaches?
-In 1972, Daugherty’s full-time staff included Sherman Lewis (hired in 1969) and Jimmy Raye (hired part-time in 1971) at a time other schools were hiring their first Black coach.
-Both Lewis and Raye went on to long-time careers as NFL assistant coaches, but they never got a chance as a head coach.,
+In 1972, Daugherty’s full-time staff included Sherman Lewis (hired in 1969) and Jimmy Raye (hired part-time in 1971 and promoted in 1972) at a time other schools were hiring their first Black coach.
+Both Lewis and Raye went on to long-time careers as NFL assistant coaches and offensive coordinators, but they never got a chance as a head coach.,

 A Michigan State sophomore athlete told me upon learning Daugherty’s history, “I go into the Duffy building every day, and I didn’t know any of this.”